How to Plan the Perfect Road Trip in Austria

 Werzers Hotel Pörtschach

-Your drive will lead to you Klagenfurt am Wörthersee, where you will spend another night.
+Your drive will lead to Klagenfurt am Wörthersee, where you will spend another night.

 The Wörthersee is a beautiful lake located in the south of Austria and is a famous tourist attraction.
 The water is clear blue, and there are many impressive castles located around the lake.